 The FDA cites potential adverse effects from CBD but does not distinguish between the huge doses administered to Epidiolex patients and the small amount of CBD – 5 to 25 mg – typically present in unregulated supplements.
 By comparison, the recommended dose of Epidiolex would be equivalent to a 150-pound adult taking as much as 1400 mgs of CBD daily, which is way more than the real-world experience of the vast majority of CBD consumers.
 And that makes a big difference.
 Drug interactions are much more likely if one consumes large doses of a CBD isolate.
 But that’s not what most people are taking.
-The unregulated CBD market is awash in oil extracts that contain a full spectrum of cannabis components, including a tiny amount of THC, in addition to CBD.
+The unregulated CBD market and licensed medical cannabis markets are awash in oil extracts that contain a full spectrum of cannabis components, including a tiny amount of THC, in addition to CBD.

 A 2018 meta-analysis evaluated the efficacy of CBD isolates and CBD-rich oil concentrates for treating epilepsy.
 (Epidiolex and some unregulated, hemp-derived CBD products are considered isolates, as they lack the full range of cannabinoids and terpenes that are present in whole-plant extracts.)
 Conducted by Brazilian scientists, this meta-analysis found that single-molecule CBD and artisanal CBD-rich oil extracts were both effective for certain kinds of epilepsy, but the full spectrum extracts had a wider therapeutic window and generally produced better results than the CBD isolates.
 Perhaps the most salient finding was the dramatic difference in requisite doses for isolates compared to full spectrum CBD-rich extracts.
 As the main ingredient in a full spectrum extract, cannabidiol was four times more potent than an equal amount of CBD in an isolate.
 And that means one would need much less CBD from a whole plant oil extract to achieve a desired result.